MyTDT-Mysoft/emsdk32/README.md

 once downloaded inside emsdk32 folder execute one of the following:

 # emsdk_env.bat
-to add initialize the environment (so you can use EMCC from cmd prompt) or...
+to initialize the environment (so you can use EMCC from cmd prompt) or...

 # emcmdprompt.bat